m3g/Packmol.jl/README.md

 # Packmol.jl

 Currently this Julia package serves as a multi-platform runner for [packmol](http://github.com/m3g/packmol).
-In the future this will be an independent package with a faster and improved version of the Packmol.
+In the future this will be an independent package with a faster and improved version of the Packmol package.

 ## Installation